 Fat Tuesday (Mardi – Gras)

-Moveable- Can occur in February or March.
+Moveable- This can occur in February or March.

-Fat Tuesday which means Mardi-Gras in French is always on a Tuesday precisely 47 days before Easter and one day before Lent / Ash Wednesday.
+Fat Tuesday, which means Mardi-Gras in French, is always on a Tuesday, precisely 47 days before Easter and one day before Lent / Ash Wednesday.

 This day also marks the end of the carnival festival season.